Phalynx/WoT-Dossier-Cache-to-JSON/README.md

 # Usage
-wotdc2j.py <dossier.dat> [rfks]
+*wotdc2j.py <dossier.dat> [rfks]

+## Parameters
--f - By setting f the JSON will be formatted for better human readability -r - By setting r the JSON will contain all fields with their values and recognized names -k - By setting k the JSON will not contain Kills/Frags -s - By setting s the JSON will not include unix timestamp of creation as it is useless for calculation of checksum
+*-f - By setting f the JSON will be formatted for better human readability *-r - By setting r the JSON will contain all fields with their values and recognized names *-k - By setting k the JSON will not contain Kills/Frags *-s - By setting s the JSON will not include unix timestamp of creation as it is useless for calculation of checksum

-## Example:
+## Example
 python.exe wotdc2j.py dossier.dat -f -r